 Can Tiered Ownership Structures Use Section 444 Fiscal Year

-For example, a partnership of partnerships and a partnership of S corporations should usually be able to make a Section 444 election and use a Section 444 fiscal year.
-But a partnership of S corporations and C corporations should not be able to make a Section 444 election.
+For example, a new partnership of partnerships and a new partnership of S corporations should usually be able to make a Section 444 election and use a Section 444 fiscal year.
+(Again, any already existing partnerships or S corporations in the tiered structure would have already needed to make Section 444 elections when they first started.)

 Does Section 199A(i) Fiscal Year Change Make Financial Sense